notaryproject/specifications/requirements/scenarios.md

 This key may be distributed using a trusted third party mechanism.

 1. The user obtains a trusted key for a particular artifact.
-1. The user downloads and verifies the artifact using implementations of the Notary Project specification and their known key.
+1. The user downloads and verifies the artifact using implementations of the [Notary Project verification specification](../specs/signing-and-verification-workflow.md) and their public key.

 **Implications of this requirement:**